How has our Approach to Work Changed since the Pandemic?

 Managers are now measuring staff productivity based on the quality of work produced, and the results achieved, rather than the number of hours worked.
 This is a much better way to measure productivity, because the quality of work and the morale of the team will be higher.

 Employee benefit schemes ⭐

 As we mentioned earlier, employees are treating their mental health and wellbeing as a priority post-covid, with 51% putting their work-life balance at the top of their list.
-This means that Employers are having to realign their benefit scheme to suit a post-pandemic work force.
+This means that employers are having to realign their benefit scheme to suit a post-pandemic work force.

 Some bigger businesses have implemented a Covid-relief programme, this includes things such as private healthcare, extended sick pay, and family care packages.
-Removing free tea and coffee and standard pensions from their benefit lists (as these aren’t benefits), employers are beginning to path a way to creating a more unique EVP.
+Removing free tea and coffee and standard pensions from their benefit lists (as these aren’t benefits), employers are beginning to path the way to creating a more unique EVP.
 Read more about why your EVP is important here.